 Treating Tongue Sores During Pregnancy

-- Antiseptic mouthwashes to prevent the bacteria from growing
+- Antiseptic mouthwashes to prevent the bacterial infection from growing

-Only use these medicines after consulting with your doctor to ensure they are safe to be used during pregnancy.
+Only use these medications after consulting with your doctor to ensure they are safe to use during pregnancy.

 Preventing Tongue Sores During Pregnancy